Apamea, Syria: Roman theatre

 Originally built as a Hellenistic style theatre in the early Seleucid Empire, the theatre was expanded and remodelled in the early Roman period, when the main stage and entrances were reorganized in a more typical Roman fashion.
 The 115 Antioch earthquake caused severe damage to the structure.
 It was rebuilt soon afterwards, under the patronage of both Trajan and Hadrian.
 The theatre was further expanded in the first half of the third century CE.
 Under the Byzantine Empire the theatre's drainage basin was restructured and a qanat was built through the middle of the lower stage.
 By the late Byzantine period the theatre had stopped serving as a centre for theatrical performances.
 However, the theatre and its qanat continued to be an important water source during the Byzantine and Islamic periods.
 The theatre was built into a steep hill overlooking the Orontes River valley.

 The theatre, along with the one at Ephesus, is one of the largest surviving theatres of the Roman Empire with an estimated seating capacity in excess of 20,000.
 The only other known theatre that is considerably larger was the Theatre of Pompey in Rome.
 Much of its structure is in ruins due to architectural collapses and extensive quarrying in later epochs, and only one-eighth of the site has been exposed so far.
 One of the main features at the theatre is its water basin and the elaborate Roman piping system used in it.
 The recently excavated terracotta system is located along the eastern ground entrance and is well preserved.

 Great hunting mosaic

 This mosaic, now in the Cinquantenaire Museum, Brussels, was discovered in 1935 in the reception room of what was probably the palace of the Roman governor of the province of Syria Secunda.
-Its area is 120 m².
+Its area is 120 m2.

 The great mosaic dates from 415–420 AD and is amongst the most prestigious of this type of composition.
 It is comparable technically and thematically with mosaics in the Palace of the Byzantine emperors in Constantinople, of the same period.

 An inscription at the entrance states: "During the most beautiful Apellion, the triclinium was rebuilt in the month Gorpiaios, third indict, in the year 851" (September, 539 AD).

+Synagogue

+Near the city's center, a 4th-century Jewish synagogue was discovered.
+It features a geometric mosaic floor, dating from around 391 CE.
+The mosaic includes 19 inscriptions recording the names of the donors, as well as their offices, including 'archisynagogos' and 'hazzan' or 'diakonos.'
+In the 5th century, a Christian church was built on the site of the synagogue.